-THIRD STANDARDIZED CLINICAL EXAM ATH 430
+ATH 430 THIRD STANDARDIZED CLINICAL EXAM

 For this clinical exam any of the psychomotor skills presented in the first three clinical courses as well as any didactic courses that have psychomotor skills may be used.
-Students must successfully complete this exam at 80% or better to receive a passing grade.
+Students must successfully complete this exam at a minimum of 80% to receive a passing grade.
 Students may not sign up more than twice in one semester for this exam.
 Prerequisites: ATH 230, 250, 250A, 251, 251A, 261, 262, 263, 315, and 330.
 Each semester.